onetimesecret/site-policy/onetime-privacy-statement.md

 ### What information onetimesecret.com does not collect

 We do not intentionally collect **sensitive personal information**, such as social security numbers, genetic data, health information, or religious information.
 Although onetimesecret.com does not request or intentionally collect any sensitive personal information, we realize that you might store this kind of information in your account, such as in a secret.
-If you store any sensitive personal information on our servers, you are consenting to our storage of that information on our servers, which are located in the European Union (EU) or United States (US) data centers, subject to applicable data protection laws.
+If you store any sensitive personal information on our servers, you are consenting to our storage of that information on our servers, which are located in the European Union (EU) or United States (US) data centers (accessible via eu.onetimesecret.com and us.onetimesecret.com respectively), subject to applicable data protection laws.

 We do not intentionally collect information that is **stored in your secret** or other free-form content inputs.
 Information in your secret belongs to you, and you are responsible for it, as well as for making sure that your content complies with our [Terms of Service](/info/terms/). onetimesecret.com employees do not access secret unless required to for security or maintenance, or for support reasons, with the consent of the secret owner.